 - Video marketing: If there was any doubt people like to consume video content, consider that 85% of internet users in the United States watched online video content.
 The call to action is that you've got to incorporate video, and a lot of it.
 I suggest creating new videos on a regular basis for use in our marketing communication and promotion.
 Video comes in many forms these days, including mixed media, live shoots, 2D explainers, and whiteboard videos.
 As an agency, we've invested heavily into this content format to meet the growing demand for affordable video production.
 We support clients needs from pre-production script and strategy development to production and post-production editing, formatting, revisions, and publishing videos for distribution.
 As a client's library begins to take shape, I always recommend our clients leverage the considerable marketing and conversion capabilities of Vidyard.
 It's the best video tech on the planet, and the only video platform with a native integration with HubSpot.

 - Email marketing: Email is boring, but still very effective.
 It's not as sexy as some of the emerging trends in digital marketing, but it plays a critical role in communicating with all types of contacts.
 The HubSpot automation systems allows for complex workflows with branching logic for multi-touch nurturing throughout the campaigns.
 The smart list system allows easy targeting for marketing emails.
 From the time any contact comes into the Growth Machine database, they're tracked, sorted, and communicated with contextually, based on what we believe they're interested in learning more about.
 Keeping leads engaged, furthering the education journey, and identifying sales triggers for warm hand-off are all functions of email marketing.
-For our B2B clients we love adding LeadGnome to the mix as we've found the ability to mine email replies especially helpful with CRM enrichment and sales trigger identification.
+We love adding SeventhSense to the mix, as we've found the ability to optimize send times based on personal consumption habits really increases engagement rates.

 Your growth stack will be your most valuable asset